Bagong Alyansang Makabayan: History

+Broad anti-dictatorship formation; Post-EDSA Revolution struggle (1985–1987)

 Bayan was founded by Leandro "Lean" Alejandro, a leader of the League of Filipino Students, and former senator Lorenzo Tañada on May 1, 1985, during the Marcos dictatorship.
 It brought together more than a thousand grassroots and progressive organizations, representing over a million people, and was largely national democratic.
 From May 4 to 5, Bayan held its first congress at the Ateneo de Manila University in Quezon City, with former senators Tañada and Jose W. Diokno elected as its first chairman and president respectively.
 Two weeks after the first congress, however, newly elected National Council members Butz Aquino and Teofisto Guingona Jr. left the group, while Diokno would also resign as president some months later, with the three being reportedly uneasy about the growing influence of the Communist Party of the Philippines (CPP) and its National Democratic Front (NDF) in the alliance.

 In early 1986, Bayan called for a boycott of the snap presidential election, reasoning that it was merely being used by president Ferdinand Marcos' administration to perpetuate its power over the country.
 As a result of its boycott, however, the group grew politically isolated, and although it was involved in the People Power Revolution against the Marcos dictatorship in the weeks after the election, Bayan admitted in its second congress that the boycott muted its chance to "meaningfully participate in the February uprising".
 Etta Rosales, then in charge of the Popular Struggle Commission of Bayan, noted that the group was "disoriented" by the large turnout in the uprising due to its hesitance to support military officials such as Fidel V. Ramos and Juan Ponce Enrile.
 This coincided with the isolation that also occurred to the CPP during the revolution.
 Nonetheless, the new political environment after the revolution enabled the creation of the now defunct Partido ng Bayan (People's Party) that participated in the 1987 elections.

 On September 19, 1987, Alejandro was assassinated by unknown gunmen in front of Bayan headquarters in Quezon City.
 Numerous members of Congress such as Nikki Coseteng and Edcel Lagman strongly condemned the assassination, with Speaker pro tempore Antonio Cuenco denouncing the attack and asking authorities to immediately solve the crime.
 Sociology professor Zenaida Uy, chairwoman of Bayan's Cebu chapter, would later be elected to succeed Alejandro as secretary-general in December 1987.

+Ideological disagreements (1993–1998)

+During the height of ideological debates within the left in 1993, members of Bayan-NCR split from Bayan-National to form another multisectoral organization, the Sandigan ng Demokrasya at Kalayaan ng Sambayanan (SANLAKAS).